We involve Member Organisations and the voice of girls and young women in our operations and key decisions.

 The Conference also elects six volunteers to the Europe Committee who work closely with the Europe Region staff based in Brussels.

-The Communications Team is tasked with driving and implementing a communications strategy to raise the visibility of Europe Region and improve our engagement with Member Organisations.
-Working with our social media platforms and the Europe area on the WAGGGS website, this Group aims to increase WAGGGS’ visibility and to showcase the Region’s work.
-During the current Triennium, the team will be working closely with WOSM to update and relaunch the joint IC resource website, Europak.
+The Communications Team is tasked with driving and implementing a communications strategy to raise the visibility of Europe Region and improve our engagement and internal communication with Member Organisations.
+Working with our social media platforms and the Europe area on the WAGGGS website, this team aims to increase WAGGGS’ visibility and to showcase the Region’s work.
+The team also works jointly with WOSM Europe on running the WE Connect platform which shares opportunities, news, projects and resources of both organisations.